-"My school lacked almost everything.
-The mats that protected us against heat and strong winds were completely deteriorated.
-When the wind began to blow, we received some sand in our eyes because the floor of the classroom was not coated.
+“My school lacked almost everything.
+The mats that protected us against heat and strong winds had rotten.
+When the wind began to blow, we got sand in our eyes because the floor of the classroom was not covered.
 It was hard to concentrate when it was hot.
-In addition, there was almost no benches where to sit," said Mohamed.
+In addition, there were almost no benches for us to sit on,” says Mohamed.

-The rehabilitation of Kel Essouk school was a priority in the Cash for Work project implemented by Plan International Mali.
-The whole community participated for 50 days, transporting mats, wood, bricks and clay.
-Plan International’s cash-for-work programme connects community members with short-term employment so they can earn an income, provide for their children and participate in the development of their communities.
+Rehabilitating Mohamed’s school was a priority for Plan International and the focal point of our cash for work project which connects community members with short-term employment so they can earn an income, provide for their children and participate in the development of their communities.

 Earning money and repairing schools

 The project is implemented in Goundam and Gourma Rharous in the region of Timbuktu.
 It has supported over 900 families and has resulted in the rehabilitation of 10 schools.

 For 50 days, the whole community worked together transporting mats, wood, bricks and clay.
 With the combined effort of all community members, children in Mohamed’s village now have new classrooms, and the school yard has been fenced.

 Mohamed and his friends are happy with their new school environment.

 "Now we are protected against dust and hot wind.
 The floor of the class has been covered.
 In addition to that, we have new school supplies.
 Plan International Mali gave me this new bag, these books and other materials.”

 Mohamed wants to continue school, acquire more knowledge and become a teacher to train future executives of Mali.